Entrepreneur Honor Cords

 Students participating in a Entrepreneurial Events at Texas State can purchase an Honor Cord to wear at graduation, $10 plus tax.
 Please make your purchase here.

-Fast Pitch 400$ is an opportunity for faculty, staff, and students who are in the process of developing new, innovative, and implementable business ideas, to present their business concepts in front of a panel of experienced entrepreneurs and industry experts.
-Come pitch your idea in 90-seconds on March 29th!
+GSMP Innovation Quick Pitch is an opportunity for individuals who are in the process of developing new, innovative, and implementable business ideas, to present their business concepts in front of a panel of experienced entrepreneurs and industry experts.
+Come pitch your idea in 90-seconds.
+There are two tracks for competition: Track 1: Graduate & Undergraduate students at Texas State; Track 2: Faculty and Community member.
 More information, click here.